Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 For the weak invariance we also expect the extension to long-range models (with fractional Laplacian) to be straightforward, provided the resulting measures are not too singular.
-If one can find a suitable replacement for finite speed of propagation in the wave case, we also expect strong invariance to follow in a straighforward fashion.

-It would be interesting to consider the strong invariance of $P(\phi)_1$ theories under 1-dimensional \eqref{eq:nls}.
-The $\phi^4$ case has been solved by Bourgain \cite{bourgain_invariant_2000}, but his argument does not apply to higher-order polynomial nonlinearities.
-Of course the corresponding 2D problem in the full space is also very interesting, as well as the case of cosine and exponential nonlinearities.
+The strong invariance of~\eqref{eq:nls} on~$\R$ under general polynomial nonlinearities (so-called $P(\phi)_1$ theories) is interesting.
+The $\phi^4$ case was solved by Bourgain \cite{bourgain_invariant_2000}, and Bringmann and Staffilani \cite{bringmann_invariant_2025} recently extended the proof to $u \abs{u}^p$ up to $p \leq 4$.
+The corresponding 2D problem in the full space is very interesting, as well as the case of non-polynomial nonlinearities.

-Given the recent preprint \cite{bringmann_invariant_2022} on invariance of three-dimensional periodic \eqref{eq:nlw}, it is intriguing to ask about the extension to $\R^3$.
+Given the recent work \cite{bringmann_invariant_2022} on invariance of three-dimensional periodic \eqref{eq:nlw}, it is intriguing to ask about the extension to $\R^3$.
 While the measure-theoretic part of our argument is dimension-independent, the analytic estimates would require significant changes to account for the more singular behaviour.